 Published repair data are generally applicable instructions for accomplishing repairs, such as those contained in SRMs and SBs.
 TCHs should review their existing repair data and identify each repair that affects FCBS.
 For each such repair, unless previously accomplished, the TCH must perform a DTE and develop any necessary DTI for the affected FCBS and repair data.
 For some repairs, the results of the DTE will conclude that no new DTI will be required for the affected FCBS or repair.
 For these cases, the TCH should provide a means that informs the operator a DTE was performed for the subject repair.
 This may be accomplished, for example, by providing a statement in a document, such as an SRM, stating that all repairs contained in this manual have had a DTE performed.
-This should previde a list of its published repair data to operators and a statement that a DTE has been performed on this data.
+This should preclude operators from questioning those repairs that do not have DTIs.
+TCHs should provide a list of its published repair data to operators and a statement that a DTE has been performed on this data.
 The following examples of published repair data developed by the TCH should be reviewed and included in this list:

-- (a) SRMs, - (b) SBs, - (c) Documents containing AD mandated repairs, and - (d) Other documents available to operators (for example, aircraft maintenance manuals and component maintenance manuals) containing approved repair data. - 3.7.
-Developing DT Data for Existing Published Repair Data - 3.7.1.
+- (a) SRMs, - (b) SBs, - (c) Documents containing AD mandated repairs, and - (d) Other documents available to operators (for example, aircraft maintenance manuals and component maintenance manuals) containing approved repair data.

+3.7.
+Developing DT Data for Existing Published Repair Data

+3.7.1.
 SRMs